Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240416-intro-to-ml1/make_peptides_ml_dataset.md

 ## Documentation for how the dataset was made

 0. We used the environment defined in `make_peptides_ml_dataset.yml` to make the data set below.
 1. Download the peptipedia database:  https://drive.google.com/file/d/1x3yHNl8k5teHlBI2FMgl966o51s0T8i_/view?usp=sharing.
+The link for this database is provided by the [peptipedia GitHub repo](https://github.com/ProteinEngineering-PESB2/Peptipedia2.0).
 2. Unzip the database.
 3. The unzipped archive contains three files, `backup_sql.zip`, `peptipedia_csv.zip`, and `peptipedia_fasta.zip`.
 Unzipping `peptipedia_fasta.zip` results in a FASTA file `peptipedia.fasta` that contains all of the peptide sequences from the peptipedia database.